You are here:

 Courtesy Hours Defined - Courtesy hours, which are in effect at all times, mean that all residents are expected to accommodate requests for quiet made by others regardless of the hour.
 As a general guideline, common courtesy and respect for the community are expected concerning noise levels 24 hours a day, seven days a week.
 Residents should conduct their activities so they do not interfere with the quiet of others regardless of the time of day.

 Quiet Hours Defined - Quiet hours are in effect weekdays from 11:00 p.m. to 9:00 a.m.
 On Friday and Saturday quiet hours are observed from 1:00 a.m. through 9:00 a.m.
-As with several other policies, each floor community has the prerogative to establish, by unanimous vote, a more restrictive set of quiet hours.
-All residence halls operate on 24-hour quiet hours during finals week.
+All residence halls operate on 24-hour quiet hours beginning 24 hours prior to the start of finals week.

 Please note - Failure to observe quiet hours during Exam week(s) will result in a minimum $50 fine.